 Rev. Adam Tobey, Program Director, Lead Instructor

 With over a decade of youth ministry experience and months of time spent guiding young people through the wilderness, Adam lives to introduce a love of the outdoors to people of all ages.
 He believes that while the wilderness is dynamic, ever-changing, and powerful, it is also a place of stillness, rest, education, and spirituality.
-Adam not only holds a Master of Divinity and a Master of Arts in Christian Education and Formation from Princeton Theological Seminary, he is an ordained Minister of Word and Sacrament in the PC(USA), an adjunct instructor at Weber State University, a Youth Mental Health First Aid Intstructor, a Leave No Trace Master Educator, serves as the Utah State Advocate for the Leave No Trace Center for Outdoor Ethics, is an AMGA Certified Single Pitch Instructor, and is a Wilderness First Responder.
+Adam not only holds a Master of Divinity and a Master of Arts in Christian Education and Formation from Princeton Theological Seminary, he is an ordained Minister of Word and Sacrament in the PC(USA), an adjunct instructor at Weber State University, a Youth Mental Health First Aid Instructor, a Leave No Trace Master Educator, serves as the Utah State Advocate for the Leave No Trace Center for Outdoor Ethics, is an AMGA Certified Single Pitch Instructor, and is a Wilderness First Responder.

 Rev. Catherine Tobey, Managing Director

 Catherine also holds a Master of Divinity from Princeton Theological Seminary.
-In addition to consulting with ministries nationwide regarding sustainability, she is an ordained Minister of Word and Sacrament in the PC(USA) and serves as an administrator at Wasatch Christian Early Learning Center.
+In addition to consulting with ministries nationwide regarding sustainability, she is an ordained Minister of Word and Sacrament in the PC(USA) and serves as an administrator at Wasatch Christian School.
 Catherine is passionate about writing, teaching theology, and cultivating creativity.
 A Utah native, she is thrilled to introduce the wilderness to youth so they might be both captivated and challenged by it.
 Together, Adam and Catherine's travels have taken them from rim to rim of the Grand Canyon to Torres del Paine in Chile's Patagonia.

 Zach Scott, Lead Instructor